0xTas/oasis/README.md

 Oasis is a plugin for the Minecraft 1.12.2 utility mod [Lambda](https://github.com/lambda-client/lambda).
 <br>
-It includes a collection of custom modules designed for use on the anarchy server 2B2T.
+It includes a collection of custom modules originally designed for use on the anarchy server 2B2T.
+<br><br>
+**[2b is on Minecraft version 1.19](https://2b2t.org/update/) as of August 14th 2023, meaning Lambda, and by extension Oasis, [are no longer useful on the server](https://github.com/0xTas/oasis#whats-next).**

 ### Modules
 | Name           | Description                                                                          | Usage                                                                                                                                                             | Why                                                                                                                                                                                                                                                                                                              |